 On the 15th of November, a 36-year-old Moroccan woman and her three children (two, six and ten years old) were pushed back from Orestiada, Greece to Karakasım, Turkey along with 49 other people on the move (POM).
 Of the 53 people pushed back, five were minors aged between two and 17 years old.

 On the previous day, the respondent and her children travelled from Istanbul to Edirne.
-The journey was organised and led by smugglers.
 At around 15:00 she and her children were driven for approximately five hours to the Turkish-Greek border.
-In the vehicle, there were six other travellers — one of whom was a 17-year-old Syrian minor travelling with his friend.
+In the vehicle, there were six other travelers — one of whom was a 17-year-old Syrian minor travelling with his friend.
 Of the remaining five adults, three were from Morocco and two from Syria aged between 18 to 40 years old.
 The respondent was the only woman.

-The eight POM stood in front of the two vehicles.
-The respondent confirmed that six officers were present, five of whom wore green uniforms while one was dressed in civilian clothing (see Image 1).
-All six officers carried guns that were likely a Heckler & Koch MP5 (see Imagine 2).
-The respondent confirmed that one vehicle was a Greek police car and the other an unmarked, black pick-up truck with a large searchlight on top (see Image 3 and Image 4).
+The group of eight stood in front of the two vehicles.
+The respondent confirmed that six officers were present, five of whom wore green uniforms while one was dressed in civilian clothing.
+All six officers reportedly carried firearms.
+The respondent confirmed that one vehicle was a Greek police car, described as white and blue with ‘POLICE’ written on it, and the other an unmarked, black pick-up truck with a large searchlight on top.

-With guns pointed at the group, the respondent reports that the officers began beating and kicking two of the four men who had tried to run away.
+With firearms pointed at the group, the respondent reported that the officers began beating and kicking two of the four men in the transit group who had tried to run away.
 One of them — the 17-year-old, was reported violently beaten and kicked by one of the officers.
 The respondent noted that “[the minor] screamed from pain, then the officer kicked him in his shoulder with his boot and started punching him in his face.”
 The abuse lasted for around five minutes.
 The respondent then reportedly pleaded to the officer to give her family asylum, pointing to her children and screaming, “camp, camp!”, but they only screamed back and told her to shut up.

-A large, unmarked red van reached the group soon after the search was finished (see Image 5).
-Inside the car were two officers in the front and five other POM in the trunk.
-One officer reportedly wore a black uniform that also clearly displayed his ranking (see Image 6 and Imagine 7).
-The other officer wore only a jacket, jeans, and sneakers while carrying a balaclava in hand.
+A large, unmarked red van reached the group soon after the search was finished.
+Inside the vehicle were two officers in the front and five other people-on-the-move in the trunk.
+One officer reportedly wore a black uniform that also clearly displayed his ranking.
+The other officer wore only civilian clothing, including a jacket, jeans, and sneakers while carrying a balaclava in hand.
 In the trunk, the respondent found four adults and one 12-year-old minor.
 The youngest was accompanied by her father.
-One man traveled with his friend while the fifth man traveled alone.
+One man reportedly traveled with his friend while the fifth man traveled alone.
 Both pairs were Syrian; the last was Palestinian.
 All were males except for the 12-year-old.

-When loading people into the boat, the policemens’ main threat was the blow of a branch.
-All of the six officers in sportswear near the boats reportedly spoke Arabic with a Syrian dialect.
+When loading people into the boat, the officers threatened to hit them with a branch.
+All of the six men in sportswear near the boats reportedly spoke Arabic with a Syrian dialect.
 When the officers reportedly asked one man to walk forward towards the boat, he was apparently confused – not understanding what they were saying, yet neither translation nor patience were offered.
-Instead, one officer allegedly beat him with a baton and kicked him for no other reason than his inability to understand the language.
+Instead, one officer reportedly beat him with a baton and kicked him for no other reason than his inability to understand the language.
 The respondent, her children and around eight others then climbed into one of the small, plastic boats.
 The Arabic-speaking officer paddled the boat back across the river, until ordering the group to jump overboard.
 Barely able to walk herself, the children could have drowned if forced to try and navigate the waters on their own.
-Other travel companions took the kids and helped them across.
-The time was around 3:30.
+Other travel companions took the children and helped them across.
+The time was around 3:30am.

 Across the river, the mother and her three children walked for two hours before reaching a small town.
-Once there, one man offered to cover the costs to Edirne.
-After a taxi was called for them by a local resident, the family and a few other POM began on their way back to where they began a day prior.
-They reached Edirne around 9:00 the next morning.
+Once there, a man offered to cover the costs to Edirne.
+After a taxi was called for them by a local resident, the family and a few other people-on-the-move began on their way back to where they began a day prior.
+They reached Edirne around 9:00am the next morning.
 No food, water, or medical support was given at any point during their captivity.
 No fingerprints or pictures were taken, and no translator was ever offered.